isabella232/magento-learn.en/help/free-video-library/users-user-roles-and-permissions-in-Magento-2.md

 ---
 # Users, User Roles and Permissions in Magento 2

-In this short video, we will demonstrate how to create users, roles, and setting permissions in Magento 2.
+In this short video, we will demonstrate creating users and roles, and setting permissions in Magento 2.

 #### Who is this video for?
 * Developers